 Campus: Muskegon, MI and/or Grand Haven, MI

-Application Deadline: Priority will be given to applications received by 11:59pm on February 12, 2023.
-Applications will be accepted on a rolling basis thereafter.
+Application Deadline: Applications will be accepted on a rolling basis.
 The posting may be closed at any time at the discretion of the University.

 How To Apply: Please include 1) a cover letter describing the applicant’s interest in and qualifications for the position, 2) resume, and 3) three professional references (with names, phone numbers, and email addresses).
 The online application will allow you to attach these documents electronically.
 If you need assistance with the application, call Human Resources at 616-331-2215.

 If you have questions regarding AWRI or the position responsibilities, please contact Christina Catanese, AWRI Education Specialist (firstname.lastname@example.org).
 Also, see our website for more information about the program (www.gvsu.edu/wri/education).

 The University is an affirmative action, equal opportunity institution, consistent with its obligations as a federal contractor.
 It encourages diversity and provides equal opportunity in education, employment, all of its programs, and the use of its facilities.
 It is committed to protecting the constitutional and statutory civil rights of persons connected with the University.